nabhold/shared/README.md

 ## DRY — Don't Repeat Yourself

-Common behaviour should have one authoritative implementation wherever practical.
+Common behaviour — and common interfaces — should have one authoritative implementation wherever practical.

 ---